 - As an alternative to systematic development, statistics about usage may be employed.
-This is particularly relevant - for development tools (compilers, verification tools etc), - and for re-used software (in particular, modules). - Note that the previous use needs to be to the same specification as intended use (eg. compiler: same target platform).
+This is particularly relevant: - for development tools (compilers, verification tools etc), - and for re-used software (modules, libraries). - Note that the previous use needs to be to the same specification as intended use (eg. compiler: same target platform).